 2. Send announcements and updates on your business

-At JCSURGE we typically manage both the SEO campaign and website design/maintenance, but this also translates to taking interest in your business as well.
+At JCSURGE, we typically manage both the SEO campaign and website design/maintenance, but this also translates to taking an interest in your business as well.
 What this means is we want to hear what’s going on with your business.
 Are you buying a new truck for your contracting business?
 Are you opening a new location?
 Do you have a big new case you’re working on?
 Keeping your website and online presence active with a healthy stream of incoming written and visual content is something that will almost always produce a positive effect on your SEO projects.

 We use company updates on your website, Google My Business page, social media profiles, and supporting articles as well.
-If you’re asking yourself “Is this really important to share with my SEO team?” the answer is almost always going to be a yes.
+If you’re asking yourself, “Is this really important to share with my SEO team?” the answer is almost always going to be a yes.

 3. Check your rankings but don’t obsess